 When pruning, remove dead or diseased branches.
 You also want to remove branches with narrow crotches.
 This means cutting away limbs that are growing too close to each other.
 You should only need to remove about five or so branches.
 If you remove more, you're overpruning.

-How to Propagate Mulberry Trees
+How to Propagate Red Mulberry Trees

 Despite the ease with which they take hold, seeds just aren't worth the effort.
 Trees grown from seed can take a lengthy 10 years to bear fruit.
 Cuttings provide a much more feasible way to propagate mulberry trees, but gardeners give conflicting reports on this method.
 Some say the process is incredibly easy, while others seem to struggle.

-If you want to give it a shot, start by cutting a 12-inch stem off your tree.
+- Cut a 12-inch stem from your tree.
 Make sure the stem has at least three nodes on it.
-Some garden experts say you should take these cuttings in the winter when the plant is dormant, while others say you should take new growth in the spring.
+Some garden experts say you should take these cuttings in winter when the plant is dormant, while others say you should take new growth in spring.
 You may have to experiment to see if one method works better for you than another.
 No matter when you collect it, make sure your cutting isn't much thicker than a pencil.

-Remove the leaves from the bottom of the plant and then scrape away the bottom inch of bark with a clean knife.
+- Remove the leaves from the bottom of the plant and then scrape away the bottom inch of bark with a clean knife.

 - When the tree's roots have grown large enough to fill the pot, pick a sunny spot and plant your young tree in the ground.
 Cuttings will start to produce fruit faster than plants grown from seed but may still need five or more years to produce berries.

-How to Harvest Mulberry Trees
+How to Harvest Red Mulberries

 When they've turned a deep shade of red that looks more like purple or black, your mulberries are ready for harvest.
-They very much resemble blackberries at harvest time, which comes late in the spring or early in the summer.
+They very much resemble blackberries at harvest time, which comes late in spring or early in summer.

-Ripe fruit pulls away from the tree easily and sometimes too easily.
+Ripe fruit pulls away from the tree easily — sometimes too easily.
 It's easy to knock several other berries on the ground when reaching for one.
 The easiest way to harvest your berries is to lay a large blanket or tarp on the ground and gently shake the tree.
 You can then gather the fallen berries and reap the rewards of your garden labor.

 Unwashed mulberries will keep in the fridge for several days in a sealed container.
 If you can't eat them quickly, make some jams or baked goods with them.
 You can also freeze your berries.
 Mulberries don't dry well, however.

-Most home growers have very few pest problems when growing mulberry trees.
-Scale insects, mites and mealybugs sometimes visit mulberry trees, but these pests are easily removed with a jet of water from your hose.
+Most home growers have very few pest problems when growing red mulberry trees.
+Scale insects, mites, and mealybugs sometimes visit mulberry trees, but these pests are easily removed with a jet of water from your hose.
 Insecticidal soap will also take care of these pests if they become a persistent problem.

-Whenever you grow berries, you should expect that birds, squirrels, woodland creatures and the neighbor's children may all indulge in the irresistible bounty.
-Fortunately, mulberry trees produce so prolifically that there is usually more than enough to go around.
+Whenever you grow berries, you should expect that birds, squirrels, woodland creatures, and the neighbor's children may all indulge in the irresistible bounty.
+Fortunately, red mulberry trees produce so prolifically that there is usually more than enough to go around.
 If you're concerned, however, simply plant a second female tree to double your harvest.

-Common Diseases for Mulberry Trees
+Common Diseases for Red Mulberry Trees

-Mulberry trees are also susceptible to witches broom.
+Mulberry trees are also susceptible to witch's broom.
 This disease has several possible causes but no known cure.
 The problem manifests as a dense bundle of twigs and sticks balled up in the tree's branches.
 The only way to fix the problem is to prune out the unsightly twig clusters as needed.